truar/developer-blog/content/articles/developer-tools-for-cloud-run.md

 I know, I know...
 My code is perfect, and there is no such thing as a "Bug"...
 So why bother using a Debugger in the first place...

 As great and magnificent you and your code can be, I am sorry to break it to you, but you (of course, not me 😝) will face undesired behaviors in your application.
-When it happens, you will be happy to be easily able to debug your application.
+When it happens, you will be happy to be able to debug your application easily.

-What if I told you there is a way.
+What if I told you that there is a way.
 You can debug your application while it is running in production, with no impact on your user experience ?
 Sounds too good to be true, keep reading.

-If you were familiar with App Engine, you might have already used the [Cloud Debugger](https://cloud.google.com/debugger) service of Google Cloud.
-Any AppEngine application can be linked to Cloud Debugger in order to debug your application while it is running.
-If you tried Cloud Run recently, maybe you realized this feature was not natively provided and you felt betrayed...
-But it is still possible to enable it.

 Cloud Debugger lets you inspect the state of your application by providing:
 * The possibility to take **snapshots** of your code.
 If you run a Java application, you will see the stacktrace and the variables/parameters value.
 * The possibility to create **logpoints** in your code.
 This logpoint will send a log in Cloud Logging when the user hits the logpoint.
 Following a specification, you can log existing variables or statements to help you monitor your application directly in production.

+If you are familiar with App Engine, you might have already used the [Cloud Debugger](https://cloud.google.com/debugger) service of Google Cloud.
+Any AppEngine application can be linked to Cloud Debugger in order to debug your application while it is running.
+If you tried Cloud Run recently, maybe you realized this feature was not natively provided and you felt betrayed...
+Hold on !
+It is still possible to enable it yourself.

 ### Installing the Agent

-Deploying an application on app engine includes in the container, an agent capable of interacting with Cloud Debugger.
-To enable the same service for Cloud Run, it is as easy as it sounds: you need to install the same agent in the OCI image you provide to Cloud Run.
+An application deployed on App Engine includes an agent capable of interacting with Cloud Debugger.
+To benefit from the same functionality on Cloud Run, it is as easy as it sounds: you need to install the same agent in the OCI image you provide to Cloud Run.

 Following [this documentation](https://cloud.google.com/debugger/docs/setup/java), here is how you can install the agent:
 ```dockerfile